Kingxukai/linux/Documentation/usb/mtouchusb.rst

 Changes
 =======

-- 0.3 - Created based off of scanner & INSTALL from the original touchscreen driver on freecode (http://freecode.com/projects/3mtouchscreendriver)
+- 0.3 - Created based off of scanner & INSTALL from the woke original touchscreen driver on freecode (http://freecode.com/projects/3mtouchscreendriver)
 - Amended for linux-2.4.18, then 2.4.19

 - 0.5 - Complete rewrite using Linux Input in 2.6.3
   Unfortunately no calibration support at this time

-- 1.4 - Multiple changes to support the EXII 5000UC and house cleaning
-  Changed reset from standard USB dev reset to vendor reset Changed data sent to host from compensated to raw coordinates Eliminated vendor/product module params
+- 1.4 - Multiple changes to support the woke EXII 5000UC and house cleaning Changed reset from standard USB dev reset to vendor reset Changed data sent to host from compensated to raw coordinates Eliminated vendor/product module params